Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers

 which is conjugate to $\ol{p}_{-1} - \nu$ (see \cite{F:book}, Section 9.1).

-\begin{rem} {\rm Note that here we use the canonical identification of $\h^*$ and $^L\h$, so $\nu \in \h^*$ becomes an element of $^L\h \subset {}^L\bb$.
-This is a hint that the Langlands dual Lie algebra should be involved in the construction. } \end{rem}
+Here we use the identification of $\h^*$ and $\h$ (so $\nu \in \h^*$ becomes an element of $\h \subset \bb$) provided by the restriction of the invariant inner product on $\g$ normalized so that the square length of each root is equal to $2$.

-(3) At the points $w_j$, the operator \eqref{oper spectra1} has regular singularity, and for all $i=1,\ldots,n$,
+(3) At the points $w_j$, the operator \eqref{oper spectra1} has regular singularity, and for all $i=1,\ldots,\ell$,

-where $\theta_{0}$ is the weight of $e_{\theta_0}$; that is, the highest weight of the degree 1 subspace of $^L\ghat$ with respect to the grading by $d$, viewed as an $^L\g$-module (see \cite{ka}, Ch.
-8).
+where $\theta$ is the maximal root of $\g$.
 In addition, we require {\em trivial monodromy} around the point $w_j$ for each $j=1,\ldots,m$, and all $\la$.